RootInj3c/OSCP-PwK/BufferOverflow/README.md

 ```

 This will create us encoded, bad chars free shellcode in 351 bytes long.
-In addtion to some NOP sleds (\x91) to our exploit:
+Also we will need to add some NOP sleds (\x91) to our exploit:

 ```
 import socket